IntersectMBO/credential-manager/doc/read-the-docs-site/background/credentials.rst

 Though many scripting languages target Cardano, there are only two types of script credentials: native scripts and Plutus scripts.

-* **Native scripts** --- With native scripts, you can set up simple rules like requiring signatures, setting deadlines, and combining conditions using 'all of' or 'any of' options.
+* **Native scripts**.
+With native scripts, you can set up simple rules like requiring signatures, setting deadlines, and combining conditions using 'all of' or 'any of' options.

-* **Plutus scripts** --- Plutus scripts are programs compiled to Untyped Plutus Core, a low-level variant of lambda calculus, that serves as a compilation target for other higher-level scripting languages such as PlutusTx or Aiken.
+* **Plutus scripts**.
+Plutus scripts are programs compiled to Untyped Plutus Core, a low-level variant of lambda calculus, that serves as a compilation target for other higher-level scripting languages such as PlutusTx or Aiken.

 Description of a Plutus script example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~